Direct payment and Personal Assistant employment - Coronavirus update

-All care settings including in your own home, your Personal Assistant or care provider must have access to sufficient and suitable fluid Resistant Surgical Masks to IIR standard as outlined in the guidance.
+All care settings including in your own home, your PA or care provider must have access to sufficient and suitable fluid resistant surgical masks to IIR standard as outlined in the guidance.

 Yes.
-Your personal assistant is entitled, as an essential worker to personal protective equipment.
+Your PA is entitled, as an essential worker to personal protective equipment.
 There is a small stock in several locations (101 KB) these are listed on our website.
 Furthermore, if your PA normally receives PPE to support you, this should continue.

 If you procure home care support, your home care company will provide PPE for your home care assistant.